x-vin/covidcures/docs/src/naturopathic.md

 Sourced from apparently official video documenting Expert guidance from Prof. Dr. Dileep Kumar P. P., MD, PhD (Dravyaguna), Ayurveda Pharmacology, Ambuja Institute of Ayurvedic Research and Documentation, Udayamperoor P.O., Ernakulam, Kerala, Prepared for SIIMSAR Doctors School of Swasthavritta (Social and Preventative Medicine), Navi Mumbai

 ### Protocol and treatment approach:
-"Ingredients: 2 pieces of shallots or small onions, 2 star anise, 20 black pepper, 4 tsp coriander seeds, 1/2 tsp fenugreek seeds, 1/2 tsp turmeric powder,
+Ingredients: 2 pieces of shallots or small onions, 2 star anise, 20 black pepper, 4 tsp coriander seeds, 1/2 tsp fenugreek seeds, 1/2 tsp turmeric powder,

 Preparation and dosage: Coarsely crush and add these six ingredients to 2 glasses of water, boil and reduce it to 1 glass of the decoction.
-Filter the decoction and drink it piping hot 3 times a day, freshly prepared for 5 days."
+Filter the decoction and drink it piping hot 3 times a day, freshly prepared for 5 days.

 ### Typical duration of treatment:
 5 days